okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/session-cookie/main/index.md

 ## Retrieve a session cookie by visiting a session redirect link

 > **Note**: This pattern is supported, but not encouraged.
-The [OpenID Connect](#retrieve-a-session-cookie-through-the-openid-connect-authorization-endpoint) flow described above is the preferred pattern for retrieving a session cookie.
+The [OpenID Connect](#retrieve-a-session-cookie-through-the-openid-connect-authorization-endpoint) flow described previously is the preferred pattern for retrieving a session cookie.

-This scenario is ideal for deployment scenarios where you implement both a custom sign-in page and a custom landing page for your app.
+Use this deployment method when you implement both a custom sign-in page and a custom landing page for your app.
 Your web app solicits and validates the user credentials against your Okta org by calling the [Authentication API](/docs/reference/api/authn/) to obtain a [session token](/docs/reference/api/authn/#session-token).

 The session token along with the URL for your landing page can then be used to complete the following [URI Template](https://datatracker.ietf.org/doc/html/rfc6570) `https://{yourOktaDomain}/login/sessionCookieRedirect?token={sessionToken}&redirectUrl={redirectUrl}` that retrieves a session cookie for a user's browser when visited.

 Be aware of the following requirements:

 * You must have your redirect URI listed as a Trusted Origin within Okta.
 This is required to protect against open redirect attacks.
-* You may only use the session token **once** to establish a session.
-If the session expires or the user signs out of Okta after using the token, they can't reuse the same session token to get a new session cookie.
+* You may only use the session token once to establish a session.
+The session token can't be used again if the session expires or if a user signs out of Okta after using the token.
 * When using a GET request to `https://{yourOktaDomain}/login/sessionCookieRedirect`, Internet Explorer is only compatible with redirect URLs that don't grow beyond 255 characters, including request parameters.
     If the `redirectUrl` is only going to Okta and the request parameters are longer, then use a POST request to this API and provide more request parameters as POST form parameters.
 For more information about the character limitation, see the [Microsoft documentation](https://support.microsoft.com/en-us/help/208427/maximum-url-length-is-2-083-characters-in-internet-explorer).